kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	D. Pernicious anaemia
 	E. Low socioeconomic class

-:#### Answer: A. Helicobacter pylori - *FALSE* = B. Atrophic gastritis - TRUE
+#### Answer: A. Helicobacter pylori - *FALSE* = B. Atrophic gastritis - TRUE
 - Atrophic gastritis and hypogammaglobulinaemia are both associated with a 30-fold increase
-- The other conditions listed have proved risks of developing gastric carcinoma but not as great
+- Other conditions are proved risks of developing gastric carcinoma but not as high

 Questions 101-110